Learn more about the IVF process and what to expect from this assisted reproductive technology used to treat infertility.

 What will you do with any extra embryos?
 Extra embryos can be frozen and stored for future use for several years.
 Not all embryos will survive the freezing and thawing process, although most will.

-Cryopreservation can make future cycles of IVF less expensive and less invasive.
+Having frozen embryos can make future cycles of IVF less expensive and less invasive.
 Or, you might be able to donate unused frozen embryos to another couple or a research facility.
 You might also choose to discard unused embryos.

 Your doctor will work with you to determine which medications to use and when to use them.